gotchoices/MyCHIPs/doc/learn-tally.md

   - **Maximum Balance** *(limit)*:
     This indicates the most the debtor can count on borrowing against products or services he obtains from the creditor.
 It may be expressed as a single number, or as an expression, which is a function of time.
-Expressions may be used to amortize a loan, or to cause principal to be paid down over time.
+Time-based expressions may be used to amortize a loan, or to cause principal to be paid down over time.

   - **Maximum Paydown** *(mort)*:
     This represents the maximum amount the debtor can pay down principal in